RoServicesRBX/rebrand-docs/docs/Setup/ApplicationCenter.md

     **Adding questions**

     To add a question, copy one of the question dictionaries, and paste it after an };.
 Then change the question number to the question it is.
+(Remember to change the total number of questions as well!)

     ```lua
     Question1 = {